MagnificentSergio5/SuperStore-Sales-Analysis-with-Power-BI/README.md

 **🧾 Project Overview**

 This project presents a comprehensive sales analysis dashboard for SuperStore, built using Power BI.
 The dashboard offers interactive visualizations and key performance indicators (KPIs) to help stakeholders understand sales performance, profitability, and customer behavior across various dimensions such as region, category, and time.
+Details of the insights [here]( https://github.com/MagnificentSergio5/SuperStore-Sales-Analysis-with-Power-BI/blob/main/Detailed%20Description).

 ## 🧰 Technical Implementation